Performance By Carter Hayes April 14, 2026 10 min read

 Using Tire Warmers: PSI Settings, Timing, and Best Practices

-For track-focused tires, overinflate slightly before heating.
-Once the rubber is uniformly warm and stable, bleed the air down to your recommended hot pressure.
+For track-focused slick tires, overinflate slightly before fitting the warmers.
+Once the rubber is uniformly warm and stable at race temperature, bleed the air down to your recommended hot pressure.
+The reason this works: race slick hot targets are set and measured at operating temperature, not at ambient.
+You are actively bleeding to the final race pressure once the tire is fully warm — which is why the hot target for a slick (such as ~24.7 PSI rear for the Michelin Power Slick Evo) is lower than the overinflated cold starting pressure.
 Check your pressures again after the first run, as shifting ambient conditions will change your targets.
 Maintain your warmers and keep your pressure gauges calibrated.
-Treat tire warming as a core track routine—precise inputs yield predictable grip.
+Treat tire warming as a core track routine — precise inputs yield predictable grip.
 Keep records of your settings, heating times, and hot pressures so you can reproduce good setups later.

 PSI Examples by Brand and Tire Size (Michelin, Pirelli, Dunlop, Bridgestone)